Status:

 Crank

-Moderate flow trail starting off with a gap step down style drop, riders who prefer not to hit the gap can safely ride around the feature.
+Moderate flow trail starting off with a gap step down style jump, riders who prefer not to hit the gap can safely ride around the feature.
 After the drop, the trail has gentle cruise through the young pine trees.
 Towards the bottom of Crank there is fun jump line.
-All the jumps can be ridden around or safely rolled over.
+All the jumps can be ridden around.

-At the bottom of Crank you can keep right and continue down to Bent Spokes or keep left and ride into the clear cut area to meet Rakehead - form here you can either turn LEFT and continue up Rakehead or choose the mellow cruise DOWN Rakehead.
+At the bottom of Crank you can keep right and continue down to Bent Spokes or keep left and ride into the clear cut area to meet Rake Head - from here you can either turn LEFT and continue up Rake Head or choose the mellow cruise DOWN Rake Head.

 Loose Chain